The advantages and potential offered by solar panels are increasing year by year.

 Women here can spend up to 300 Kenyan shillings (US $ 2,62) for one bodaboda ticket (motorcycle taxi) to the market only to buy vegetables worth 100 Kenyan shillings (US $ 0,87).
 By learning to grow their own food, they would save money and time.

-A recent project, which takes the name of "Harvesting the Sun Twice"saw the implementation of solar panels in Kajiado County, about a 90-minute drive from Nairobi (capital of Kenya).
-Capturing the sun twice, that's right: for energy and for plants.
+A recent project, which takes the name of “Harvesting the Sun Twice” saw the implementation of solar panels in Kajiado county, about 90 minutes drive from Nairobi (Kenya's capital).
+Capturing the sun twice, just like that: for energy and for plants.